DeepRank/deeprank2/docs/index.rst

    getstarted

 :doc:`installation`
-    Get Deeprank-Core installed on your computer.
+    Get DeepRank2 installed on your computer.

 :doc:`getstarted`
-    Understand how to use Deeprank-Core and how it can help you.
+    Understand how to use DeepRank2 and how it can help you.

 Notes
 ===========